Go Back

 About The Author(s)

-Ida Rose Florez, Ph.D. is a learning scientist, systems-change expert, and educational psychologist who is passionate about revitalizing regenerative practices in schools.
-Her work has appeared in popular, trade, and academic publications and she engages audiences through workshops and keynote speeches across the U.S. and internationally.
+Ida Rose Florez, Ph.D. is a learning scientist, systems-change expert, and educational psychologist whose focus is revitalizing regenerative practices in schools.
+She writes for popular, trade, and academic publications, and engages audiences through workshops and keynote speeches across the U.S. and internationally.
+She lives in Williams, Arizona.

 View Author Profile